 SMS and voice have for years been well established among enterprises as highly effective communication and authentication tools, while being both simple to adopt and cost efficient to run.
-Not only does SMS have reported open rates of over 99% and a response rate of over 36%, SMS also has a reach that beats the combined figures of the world’s top four messaging apps combined.
+Not only does SMS have reported open rates of over 99% and a response rate of over 36%, SMS as a service also has a reach that beats the combined figures of the world’s top four messaging apps combined.

 However, in these days of lean budgets, it is important to ensure that every dollar spent delivers maximum value.
 What many enterprises, especially large ones, dealing with vast mobile number databases, might not know is that there are some factors that might be affecting the efficiency of their mobile engagement, mobile user authentication and other projects: reducing customer engagement and satisfaction and ultimately costing money.